l00p3/luca_realsense/README.md

 ## TODO
-- Write a launch file to launch the camera and start recording (record only useful topics)
+- Allow to choose the bag name
 - Write the script to extract RGB and DEPTH